mirumee/ariadne/docs/error-messaging.rst

     """

 Depending on success or failure, your mutation resolver may return either ``error`` message to be displayed to user, or ``user`` that has been logged in.
 Your API result handling logic may then interpret the response based on content of those two keys, only falling back to main ``errors`` key to make sure there wasn't error in query syntax, connection or application.

+Likewise, your ``Query`` resolvers may return requested object or ``None`` that will then cause message such as "Requested item doesn't exist or you don't have permission to see it." to be displayed to the user in place of requested resource.